jenkinsci/ws-cleanup-plugin/README.md

 ## Pre-pipeline

-The plugin declared build wrapper (*Delete workspace before build starts*) and post build step (*Delete workspace when build is done*).
-They both permit configuring what and in what circumstances will be deleted.
-The post build step can also take into account the build status.
+The plugin provides a build wrapper (*Delete workspace before build starts*) and a post build step (*Delete workspace when build is done*).
+These steps will allow you to configure which files will be deleted and in what circumstances.
+The post build step can also take the build status into account.

 ## Pattern